CarvellScott/completion_utils/long_description.md

 # completion_utils

 A lightweight set of functions intended to make writing shell completion functions in python easier.
-Install with `pip install .` and import what you need from `completion_utils`.
+Install with `pip install completion-utils` and import what you need from `completion_utils`.
 Generally you only need to import `bash_completion_decorator`, and decorate a function with it.

 ## Usage
 Supposing you have some simple completion like this already...